oxc-project/javascript-parser-in-rust/blog/grammar.md

 ## Identifiers

-There are three type of identifiers defined in `#sec-identifiers`,
+There are three types of identifiers defined in `#sec-identifiers`,

 ```markup
 IdentifierReference[Yield, Await] :